junxit/us-congress-bills-112/metadata.md

 - 2012-09-11 — Placed on the Union Calendar, Calendar No. 479.
 - 2012-09-11 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-664.
 - 2012-09-11 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-664.
+- 2012-09-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.